Lose Weight With An Anti-Inflammatory Diet

 Understanding Inflammation's Role

-• Inflammation in the heart can cause heart disease.
+• Inflammation in the heart may cause heart disease.

-• Inflammation in the brain can increase the risk of Alzheimer’s disease.
+• Inflammation in the brain may increase the risk of Alzheimer’s disease.

-• Inflammation in the lungs can exacerbate asthma.
+• Inflammation in the lungs may exacerbate asthma.

-• Inflammation in the fat cells can lead to weight gain.
+• Inflammation in the fat cells may lead to metabolic syndrome and weight gain.

 Plenty of brightly colored vegetables and fruit, high quality proteins (ideally without hormones or antibiotics), and healthy fats like olive oil, nuts and butter.